makrai/notes/zhang-2310-socioprag-64-lang.md

   * Table 1: benchmarks used for listed evaluations only include a few SM tasks focusing on sentiment analysis
   * Wang+ (2023); Zhang+ (2023b) investigate LLMs on a number of SM tasks
-    * eg offensive language detection), but only on English
+    * eg offensive language detection, but only on English
   * Ziems+ (2023) investigate ChatGPT performance on a range of comp soc sci
     * eg sociology, psychology, and linguistics, but only on English
   * Das+ (2023) evaluate ChatGPT on hate speech detection to 11 languages